ca84/wcn-ipfs-archive/README.md

   - dynamic building of IPFS folder structures (all, by show, by date)
   - generate and store JSON files with meta for gateway-mode
   - deploy the browser app to IPFS
+  - update meta data
+  - recreate media folder (with size in meta or other meta changes)
-- CLI fronted (very limited for now)
+- CLI fronted (only usable with understnading of the code)
 - Video-Collection Browser App
-  - wirks some random WCN videos
   - browser app detects and switches between [full-mode and gateway-mode](#full-mode-vs-gateway-mode)
 - multi-collections structure in place (not practically tested yet)
 - tested with current versions of FireFox/Iceweasel and Chrome (IE probably broken)